-In order to specify additional out-of-SMQTK python modules containing base-class implementations, additions to the given environment variable must be made.
-Entries must be separated by either a ';' (for windows) or ':' (for everything else).
-This is the same as for the PATH environment variable on your platform.
-Entries should be paths to importable modules containing attributes for potential import.
+In order to specify additional out-of-scope python modules containing interface-class implementations, additions to the given environment variable must be made.
+Entries must be separated by the standard PATH separating character based on the operating OS standard (e.g. ';' (for windows) or ':' for most everything else).
+Entries should be importable python module paths.

-When looking at module attributes, we acknowledge those that start with an alphanumeric character ('' prefixed attributes are hidden from import by this function).
+When looking at module attributes, we only acknowledge those that start with an alphanumeric character. '' prefixed attributes are effectively hidden from discovery by this function when merely scanning a module's attributes.